Nexmo/nexmo-developer/_use_cases/client-sdk-click-to-call.md

 ## Summary

-In this tutorial you have seen a use case where you can can provide a quick and convenient way for your customer to call you by clicking a button on a web page.
+In this use case you learned how to implement a quick and convenient way for your customer to call you by clicking a button on a web page.
 Along the way you learned how to create a Nexmo application, link your virtual number to it and create and authenticate users.

 ## Related resources